diyjac/SDC-P4/README.md

 ```

 ##### 3.3.6.4 Results

 So, what does this behavior look like in practice?
 This animated GIF file shows the answer.
 After a partial lane line miss, the **RoadManager** will start requesting the lane lines to climb higher, and we see this walking up the lane effect.

 <img src="./images/project_video_failure_prevention.gif" width=640 height=480>

 ## 4 Project Video Analysis

-As explaned earlier, the project video shows the forward facing view of a multi-lane highway.
+As explained earlier, the project video shows the forward facing view of a multi-lane highway.
 The road markings are mostly good, with some problems at the low contras areas around bridges.
-The weather condition are nice and the sky are clear.
+The weather conditions are nice and the sky is clear.

 ### 4.1 Failure Scenarios

 This video is mostly clean and the problem areas are isolated to the bridges.
 The CLI software pipeline is able to handle the video easily with just three restarts at frames: 199, 561 and 638.

 #### 4.1.1 Frame 199

 At frame 198 in the project video, we find that there the right lane was unable to keep track of the dashed line pavement marking while it curved and dropped to only 443 pixel counts, which was below 50% confidence.

 ![Project Video Frame 198](./output_images/project_video_frame198.png)